• Skip to primary navigation

 How Do I File a Cerebral Palsy Medical Malpractice Lawsuit in West Virginia?

 • Statute of Limitations.
-West Virginia’s statute of limitations on malpractice cases is two years from the incident or two years from when you realized there was an incident that harmed your child.
+West Virginia’s statute of limitations on malpractice cases is two years from the incident or two years from when you realized an incident harmed your child.
 The burden of proof falls on you to show you couldn’t have discovered it sooner.
-You cannot file more than ten years from the incident, even with the exception.[3]
+You cannot file more than ten years from the incident, even with the discovery rule.
+For a minor, the time limit can be extended to their 12th birthday.[3]

-• Damages.
+• Determining Damages.
 It is helpful to know what to expect in terms of recovering damages, but keep in mind that your attorney can only give a ballpark figure.
 Provide all the relevant medical bills, records, and related expenses.
-Also, be aware that state laws limit non-economic damages to $500,000.
+West Virginia caps noneconomic damages at $250,000 per incident, adjusted annually for inflation with a maximum of $375,000.
+These limits rise to $500,000 and $750,000 for certain catastrophic injuries.[4]

 • Filing and Notifying Defendants.
-Your lawyer can file the lawsuit for you, which means submitting a document that details your allegations of medical negligence and malpractice.
+Your lawyer can file the lawsuit for you, which means submitting a document detailing your medical negligence and malpractice allegations.
 Within 30 days of doing this, you must also notify all the defendants named in the filing.

 • Certificate of Merit.
 West Virginia also requires that you submit a certificate of merit with your filing.
 You must have a qualified medical expert review your case and sign this document indicating that negligence likely occurred.[5]